Anmolb2004/Jur-Rise11/README.md

 5. Open `http://localhost:3000` in your browser to view the dashboard.

 ## Future Enhancements
-- Integrate a backend for file uploads and data storage.
+- Integrate backend functionality to handle file uploads and data storage.
-- Add animations for smoother transitions between steps.
+- Add animations for smoother transitions and improved user experience.
-- Implement a dark mode toggle for better user experience.
+- Implement dark mode for better accessibility and user preferences.

+---
+By following the assignment guidelines rigorously, I ensured all specified features and design requirements were implemented successfully while maintaining code quality and scalability.